Ricci-Positive Metrics on Connected Sums of Projective Spaces: Connected Sums of Product Spaces

 By Lemma \ref{fix} this reduces to the following

-We now would like to claim that Lemma \ref{handle} applied $(k-1)$-times proves the claim.
+We now would like to claim that Lemma \ref{handle} applied $(k-1)$ times proves the claim.
 This is not immediately obvious.
 If each of the implied embeddings $S^{n-1}\times D^{m+1}\hookrightarrow N^n\times S^m$ were nullhomotopic, Lemma \ref{handle} could be applied to any one of them.
 But in order to guarantee that we can apply Lemma \ref{handle} in succession to each embedding, we must show that they remain nullhomotopic after performing the other surgeries.
-It suffices to show that the image of all the nullhomotopies were disjoint.
-Because then, each could be isotoped to disjoint coordinate charts, for which Lemma \ref{handle} then applies.
+It suffices to show that the image of all the nullhomotopies are disjoint because then each can be isotoped to disjoint geodesic balls, for which Lemma \ref{handle} may be applied in succession.